-For most visitors to Cambodia’s Siem Reap, an Apsara dance show is high on their to-do list after the temples.
-While the spectacle is entertaining, a performance by the Sacred Dancers of Angkor offers a more authentic experience and a chance to support the preservation of this art form.
+An apsara dance show is a priority for most visitors to Cambodia’s Siem Reap.
+The Sacred Dancers of Angkor, the original apsara dance performance, offers a more authentic experience and a chance to support the preservation of this ancient art form.

 Sacred Dancers of Angkor, the Authentic Apsara Show

 When our tuk tuk driver drops us at the gate to Wat Damnak pagoda, the grounds are in darkness apart from the candles that illuminate the path to the hall where the Sacred Dancers of Angkor are to perform.

 Terence and I are joining a small group of guests from the Amansara resort, along with a handful of Cambodian culture lovers, at the invitation of Ravynn Karet-Coxen, the founder of the Siem Reap-based Nginn Karet Foundation, the Sacred Dancers of Angkor, and the Conservatoire Preah Ream Bopha Devi dance school in Banteay Srei where the dancers study.

 Soon after we’re seated on the wooden benches, an elderly woman lights incense at an alter set up at the centre of the stage in the dimly lit hall.
 Earlier that evening, the dancers and musicians had also made offerings, prayed and meditated before preparing for the performance we’re about to see.

 When they appear before us the barefoot young dancers are dressed simply in elegant silk cotton costumes with coconut flowers adorning their wrists and ankles, their faces are scrubbed clean and tidy hair topped by crowns, hand-woven from natural fibres by the artists.